Ahipara: Recreation

 Ahipara and Shipwreck Bays are popular surfing spots.
 The area featured in the 1966 surf movie The Endless Summer.
 Shipwreck Bay has been reported as one of the best left hand surf breaks in the world.

 Ahipara is on the walking trail Te Araroa.

 Education

 Ahipara School is a coeducational full primary (years 1–8) school with a decile rating of 3 and a roll of 227.
 It was founded in 1872 as a mission school, and moved to its present site in 1901.

-Ahipara Sandhoppers Early Childhood Centre has been operating on the grounds of the Ahipara School for over 20 years.
+Ahipara Sandhoppers Early Childhood Centre has been operating on the grounds of the Ahipara School since at least the mid-1990s.
 Ahipara Sandhoppers has received recognition for their environmental initiatives.

 Environment

 Ahipara has a number of coastal care groups, including the Ahipara Komiti Takutaimoana (for present and future sustainable use and protection of the Kaimoana/seafood) and Ahipara Community CoastCare (protection and restoration of the dune environment).